compulim/redux-websocket-bridge/README.md

 You can refactor the code out and use `RegExp` for matching action types.

 If this sample doesn't works for you, please do [let us know](https://github.com/compulim/redux-websocket-action-bridge/issues).

+### Delayed connection setup

+Some services requires calling their REST API before setting up a WebSocket connection, for example, on Slack, you need to call [`rtm.connect`](https://api.slack.com/methods/rtm.connect) to get the endpoint for WebSocket RTM API.

+You can create a WebSocket-alike to do the REST API handshake.
+Once your handshake is done, you can then establish the WebSocket connection.
+You will need to proxy events.
+But since the bridge prefer `onopen` than `addEventListener`, the effort is minimal.

 ## Options